Tours and Events

 This tour showcases all donated benches on campus.
 Donor contributions provide sole support for Campus Arboretum educational and outreach programs, student training and research projects that promote awareness of sustainable land management and development.
 Donations also provide needed resources that support professional development and training of grounds personnel, provide for special preservation of existing trees, and expand tree collections and programs.

-Tours start at the University of Arizona Memorial Fountain, west of Old Main at 9:30 am and last 60-90 minutes.
-Campus visitor parking is available and free on most weekends.
+Tours start at the University of Arizona Berger Memorial Fountain, west of Old Main at 8:00 am in September, October and April and 9:30 am in November-March.
+The tours last 60-90 minutes.
+Campus visitor parking is available in campus parking garages at a cost of $2 per hour.

 Here are other ways to "visit", learn and be inspired.